Yo-larbs/Masters_project/README.md

 HIV_virus.qmd

 ### instructions
-Need to have the vcf for extremes listed from cell line classification annovar avinput file made from file is then used in annovar **need to have annovar** (annovar code listed within the virus file)
+Need to have the vcfs for extreme phenotypes listed from cell line classification

+annovar avinput file made from file is then used in annovar

+**need to have annovar** (annovar code listed within the virus file)

 ### inputs:
 extreme VCFs (susceptible and resistant)

+### outputs
+avinput file (only comparing extremes)

 ## Plink2
 combining all gVCF was done on Kings create HPC https://docs.er.kcl.ac.uk/CREATE/access/ .would need singularity pull files on to HPC, also uses specific file Paths and os would need some editing if trying to replicate